City Of Ember

 |Domestic Box Office: $7,873,007||Overseas Box Office: $10,056,677|

 In October 2004, Tom Hanks’ production company Playtone acquired the novel rights to City Of Ember for mid-six figures and set the project up at Walden Media.
-City Of Ember was financed by Walden Media for $55 million.
-Walden Media and FOX formed a joint distribution and marketing partnership in August 2006 called none other than Walden-Fox and City Of Ember was set to go out through the newly formed company.
+The budget for City Of Ember was $55 million and it was financed by Walden Media.
+Walden and FOX formed a joint distribution and marketing partnership in August 2006 called none other than Walden-Fox and City Of Ember was set to go out through the newly formed company.